liquidity-network/template.achievement.network/contracts/EXECUTION_COSTS.md

 The following aims at demonstrating the above principles.

+{% hints %} The Appendix G of [Ethereum's yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) specifies the gas cost for each operation.

 ## A dummy contract

 Let's start with this very simple contract that stores a count of people.